wordofwarning/wordofwarning.org/current/2014-emergency/one-to-ones/index.md

 *Presented by* Word of Warning, STUN + Z-arts *during* [Emergency 2014](/current/2014-emergency)

 ####Order of Appearance (subject to change):
 [Emergency 2014](/current/2014-emergency) runs from 12noon to 10pm and is primarily an adult event; from 3pm onwards we *advise* that work may not be suitable for under 18s.

-**ONE-TO-ONES**
 **Alice Bunker-Whitney ¦ *It's Never Too Late To Have A Happy Childhood.***
 A sensory experience for adults and their inner child.
-Created and performed by Alice Bunker-Whitney.
-Original score created by her parents, The Surf Messengers    .
-First developed as part of Hope Street Limited's On The Verge festival, with guidance from Elinor Randle (Tmesis Theatre).
+Created and performed by Alice Bunker-Whitney ¦ Original score created by her parents, The Surf Messengers  ¦ First developed as part of Hope Street Limited's On The Verge festival, with guidance from Elinor Randle (Tmesis Theatre).

 ![Alice Bunker-Whitney](alicebw.jpg)
 **Hidden Track ¦ *Told in Confidence***